Akith-002/StreamBox/README.md

 If you encounter issues not covered here:

 1. Check [GitHub Issues](https://github.com/Akith-002/StreamBox/issues)
-2. Review [IMPLEMENTATION_PLAN.md](./IMPLEMENTATION_PLAN.md) for detailed setup
-3. Consult [ARCHITECTURE.md](./ARCHITECTURE.md) for system design
+2. Consult [ARCHITECTURE.md](./ARCHITECTURE.md) for system design
-4. Open a new issue with:
+3. Open a new issue with:
    - Error message
    - Steps to reproduce
    - Your environment (OS, Node version, etc.)